Big0x44/Dotfiles/README.md

 # Dotfiles

+## Prerequisites

+1. GNU Stow is required to install the dotfiles.
+Install it using your package manager.
+2. MesloLGS NF font is required for some of the configurations (e. g. zsh or alacritty).
+Follow the instructions [here](https://github.com/romkatv/powerlevel10k?tab=readme-ov-file#meslo-nerd-font-patched-for-powerlevel10k) to install the font.

 ## Installation

-### 1. Install fonts

-Follow [this link](https://github.com/romkatv/powerlevel10k?tab=readme-ov-file#meslo-nerd-font-patched-for-powerlevel10k) to install the fonts.

-### 2. Configure font

-Make sure to set the MesloLGS NF font in your terminal.

-### 3. Clone repository
+### 1. Clone repository

 Clone the repository into a hidden directory in your home directory.